Borussia Dortmund GmbH & Co. KGaA looks back on an unprecedented, difficult and challenging 2019/2020 financial year.

 The auditor's report on the audit of the dependent company report had also been submitted to the Supervisory Board.
 These documents were discussed and reviewed by the Supervisory Board at the aforementioned meeting, with the auditor and the management in attendance.
 Upon concluding its review, the Supervisory Board did not raise any objections to the declaration by the general partner at the conclusion of the dependent company report.
 The Supervisory Board noted with approval the findings of the audit of the dependent company report by the auditor.

-The Borussia Dortmund Group is also required to prepare a separate report on the non-financial aspects of its activities for the 2018/2019 financial year.
-In line with the statutory options and as in the 2017/2018 financial year, the general partner has chosen to prepare a separate non-financial Group report pursuant to § 315b (3) HGB that is not part of the Group management report, and to make this permanently available on the Company's website.
+The Borussia Dortmund Group is also required to prepare a separate report on the non-financial aspects of its activities for the 2019/2020 financial year.
+In line with the statutory options and as in the two preceding financial years, the general partner has chosen to prepare a separate non-financial Group report pursuant to § 315b (3) HGB that is not part of the Group management report, and to make this permanently available on the Company's website.
 The Supervisory board engaged KPMG to provide limited assurance over the separate Group non-financial statement.
 KPMG issued a limited assurance report based on this engagement.
-This means that, based on the work it performed and the evidence it obtained, nothing had come to KPMG's attention that caused it to believe that the separate non-financial Group report for the period from 1 July 2018 to 30 June 2019 had not been prepared, in all material respects, in accordance with § 315b and § 315c, in conjunction with § 289c to §289e HGB.
+This means that, based on the work it performed and the evidence it obtained, nothing had come to KPMG's attention that caused it to believe that the separate non-financial Group report for the period from 1 July 2019 to 30 June 2020 had not been prepared, in all material respects, in accordance with § 315b and § 315c, in conjunction with § 289c to §289e HGB.
 The separate non-financial Group report and the review report prepared by KPMG were presented to the Supervisory Board.
-After discussing the topic at its meeting convened to approve the financial statements on 9 September 2019, the Supervisory Board concurred with the findings of KPMG's limited assurance engagement and raised no objections to the separate non-financial Group report based on the findings of its own review.
+After discussing the topic at its meeting convened to approve the financial statements on 7 September 2020, the Supervisory Board concurred with the findings of KPMG's limited assurance engagement and raised no objections to the separate non-financial Group report based on the findings of its own review.

 The Supervisory Board and the management of the general partner also dealt with issues of corporate governance during the reporting period.
 The members of the Supervisory Board were and are provided with appropriate assistance upon taking up their positions and when participating in further or continuing education.
 In particular, all members of the Supervisory Board can inspect the Company's athletic, training and other facilities and match operations, and (from September 2020 onwards) are provided with a trade journal (including online content) for educational purposes.
 The current Declaration of Conformity was adopted at the same time as the resolution on this report and relates to the German Corporate Governance Code in the new version dated 16 December 2019, which has been binding since its publication in the Federal Gazette (Bundesanzeiger) on 20 March 2020.
 The full declaration is permanently available online at http://aktie.bvb.de/eng, under "Corporate Governance".
 Additional disclosures and explanations in this regard are made in the corporate governance declaration.

 In its meeting on 28 August 2019, the Supervisory Board appointed Mr Christian Kullmann to succeed him as Deputy Chairman.

 The Supervisory Board would like to express its gratitude to the management, the Works Council and all employees for their enduring commitment and hard work, particularly when faced with the massive challenges posed by the COVID-19 pandemic.

 The Supervisory Board also wishes to thank Borussia Dortmund's business partners, shareholders and fans for their trust.